NCAR/CTSM-Tutorial/README.md

 This gives you a local copy of the material you'll need for the tutorial

 Can you see a new directory on your navigation sidebar called `CTSM-Tutorial-2022`?
+(See the left side if your JupyterLab window)

 ## Step 3: Navigate to `notebooks` directory
 - Click on the `CTSM-Tutorial-2022` directory